In Plain English vs Medium — Where to Publish Developer Content

 • Choose Medium for free distribution, broad reach, and author monetisation; accept no-follow links and less control over placement.

-See Publish with Us and Advertise for how to work with In Plain English.
+See Publish with Us and Business for how to work with In Plain English.

-To publish with In Plain English, see Publish with In Plain English and Advertise.
+To publish with In Plain English, see Publish with In Plain English and Business.